jldodds/ncc-smt-cryptol/post.md

 that's what we want.
 Same for "and".

-Here's a version that typechecks, I'm not sure if it's right yet:
+Here's a version of the function that typechecks, I'm not sure if it's right yet:

 ```
 DecodePacketNumber : [64] -> [64] -> [64] -> [64]